CHURCH SERVICES AND WELCOME

 The annual art show will take place again in selected churches across the Marsh and, as usual, St George’s is heavily involved.
 It takes place over four weekends: 20th -21st and 27th – 28th September and 4th – 5th and 11th – 12th October during which time the exhibitions will be open to the public between 1 and 5 pm.
 Other churches involved this year are Burmarsh, Fairfield, Lydd, Old Romney, Newchurch and St Mary in the Marsh.

 IVYCHURCH ART SHOW

 Over the weekend of 4th – 5th October, there is a second Ivychurch Art Show in the Village Hall with paintings and photographs by local artists.
+If any readers would like to participate in this event then please contact the organiser, Julie Diplock.
 Light refreshments will be available.

-With Remembrance Day fast approaching, this year’s ceremony is especially poignant, marking as it does the centenary of the start of the Great War.
+REMEMBERINGWith Remembrance Day fast approaching, this year’s ceremony is especially poignant, marking as it does the centenary of the start of the Great War.
 Our village war memorial records the names of eight men who were either born or who lived in Ivychurch but there were few families in the land who were not affected in some way or other with a personal loss.
-Villagers are warmly invited to place a small cross of remembrance on the bench below the memorial, with the name (and dates) of any family member who was lost in the First World War, so that they too might be remembered at this year’s ceremony.
+Villagers are warmly invited to place a small cross of remembrance on the bench below the memorial, with the name (and dates) of any family member who was lost

 IVYCHURCH ST. GEORGE